cstrab/spreadsheet-db/README.md

 - [x] Deployment: No requirements
 - [x] General:
     - [x] High-level architecture diagram
-    - [x] Update sample.gif demos
+    - [x] Update sample.gif demo

-- [ ] Internal Code Review:
+- [ ] Evaluation of UAT / Refactoring:
-    - Current Limitations/Feedback:
+    - Works only for a single schema that will contain all tables
+    - Only PostgresSQL database type has been tested
+    - Dockerfiles and docker-compose.yml are not automated by Makefile setup

 ## Phase 3:

-Goal: UAT (User Acceptance Testing)

-Stage: MVP (Minimum Viable Product) - The app will be considered MVP after this phase.
-Breaking changes are expected and more frequent during this phase.
-Unit test coverage is recommended, but there are no coverage requirements.
-Feedback collection is required.

-- [ ] Frontend:
-- [ ] Backend:
-- [ ] Database:
-- [ ] Setup:
-- [ ] Local Testing:
-- [ ] CI/CD:
-- [ ] Deployment:
-- [ ] General:

-- [ ] Evaluation of MVP:
-    - Current Limitations/Feedback:

-## Phase 4:

 Goal: Initial release

 Stage: Version 1.0 - The app with be considered Version 1.0 after this phase.
-Breaking changes are not expected during this phase, but will be flagged as bugs to resolve if occured.
+Breaking changes are not expected during this phase, but bugs will recorded to resolve.
 Unit test coverage is required (80%) for Frontend and Backend.

 - [ ] Frontend:
+    - [ ] General - Unit tests
 - [ ] Backend:
+    - [ ] General - Unit tests
 - [ ] Database:
 - [ ] Setup:
 - [ ] Local Testing:
 - [ ] CI/CD:
+    - [ ] General - Automated docker image build and push to Dockerhub in CI pipeline
+    - [ ] General - Unit tests for Frontend and Backend in CI pipeline
 - [ ] Deployment:
+    - [ ] General - Helm chart for Kubernetes deployment
 - [ ] General:
+    - [ ] General - Update README.md with deployment instructions

 - [ ] Evaluation of Version 1.0:
-    - Bugs:

-## Backlog:
+## Backlog / Future Considerations:

 - [ ] Frontend:
-    - [ ] General - New main componenet or modified GenericGrid.tsx that has read-only capability, should just display table data from a database but not allow edit/update
     - [ ] gridInterfaces.ts - Update RowData interface from 'any' to possible schemas for each table
     - [ ] apiInterfaces.ts - Update interfaces from 'any' to possible schemas for each table
-    - [ ] useGrid.ts - Consider further refactor of rowHandling functions and possible define cell type mapping in a separate file
-    - [ ] useGrid.ts - Update alert statements to modals
-    - [ ] General - Add tab selection indicator to determine if on Home or Table tab, refer to past project
-    - [ ] General - Make Card component flex with AG Grid width instead of auto flexing to window width
-    - [ ] General - Use theme config
-    - [ ] General - Additional error handling and logging
 - [ ] Backend:
-    - [ ] main.py - Troubleshoot why from_orm sqlalchemy does not work
-    - [ ] General - Additional error handling and logging
-    - [ ] dao.py - Implement table read-only table query for Snowflake data extraction
+    - [ ] dao.py - Implement custom DAO (Data Access Object) for each data table
-    - [ ] General - Implement caching to improve data request times
+    - [ ] main.py - Update cors middleware for production environment to address security concerns
+    - [ ] main.py - Create schema for response of each endpoint (i.e. /read and /update since they return data)
-    - [ ] General - Clean up requirements.txt, add specific package versions
+    - [ ] main.py - Troubleshoot issues with from_orm sqlalchemy does not work
 - [ ] Database:
 - [ ] Setup:
-    - [ ] General - Consider replacing .sh scripts with python scripts
     - [ ] General - Allow for multiple schemas
-    - [ ] General - Consider using FlatBuffers for serialization
+    - [ ] General - Add setup instructions for MSSQL / other relational database type
 - [ ] Local Testing:
 - [ ] CI/CD:
 - [ ] Deployment:
 - [ ] General:
+    - [ ] General - Test for MSSQL / other relational database type